FAU-Inf2/fablab-server/README.md

-# fablab-server
+# app-server

-fablab-server is a REST server based on [Dropwizard](http://www.dropwizard.io) which is currently used by the following apps:
+app-server is a REST server based on [Dropwizard](http://www.dropwizard.io) which is currently used by the following apps:
 - [fablab-android](https://github.com/FAU-Inf2/fablab-android)
 - [fablab-iOS](https://github.com/FAU-Inf2/fablab-ios)
 - [fablab-HTML](https://github.com/FAU-Inf2/fablab-html)